-Disciple Making Movements, or DMMs, are a mission and church multiplication paradigm that has gained credibility in recent years.
-For most who pursue them, they are more than a strategy though.
+Disciple Making Movements, or DMMs, are a mission and church multiplication paradigm that has gained momentum in recent years.
+For most who pursue them, however, they are far more than a strategy.
 They are a passion.
-A desperate sense of urgency to see lost people come to know Christ drives them to the costly pursuit of rapidly multiplying groups of disciples in their area.
+A desperate sense of urgency to see lost people come to know Christ drives them to the costly pursuit of seeing rapidly multiplying groups of disciples in their areas.

 Movement practitioners are willing to face persecution from within and without, and to spend much time on their knees.
 Mountain tops of breakthrough and valleys of discouragement are all part of the DMM journey.

-For those who prefer to read, below the video is a transcript.
+For those who prefer to read, below the video is a transcript of our talk.
 I pray my story encourages you.

-Continue to persevere step by step as you and God are writing your own story.
-Keep walking your DMM journey toward the release of a movement.
+Continue to persevere step by step!
+You and God are writing your own disciple-making story.
+Keep walking forward on your DMM journey toward the release of a movement.
 It may have as many twists and turns as my journey has also had, but the destination is well worth the sacrifice!

 When did this multiplication bug catch up with you?
 You are very strong as a trainer, as a coach on multiplication.
 So tell us something about your ministry.